Are Apartment Developers Moving to the Suburbs?

 Comparing this with the rising apartment constructions in the greater Colombo areas, the interest of condominium developers is justified quite obviously.

 Floor Area in Condominiums From 2014 -2019

-Floor area space amongst apartments in Colombo are reducing too.
+Floor area space amongst apartments in Colombo and service apartments in colombo are reducing too.
 But, in the greater Colombo areas, they are increasing.
 This hints at apartments in the latter turning out to be more spacious than those in the main city.

 Many established and recognized private universities are also increasing in number in the greater Colombo areas.
 This has created an access to education in these areas, equally if not more, available in quality and standard as the main city of Colombo.

 Improvements in infrastructure, transport facilities, education and many more taking place in the greater Colombo areas, has developers now realizing the opportunities available for them.
 As a result, an increase in apartment construction in the greater Colombo areas is speculated within the near future!